 Here are the top five tips for the buyer to identify Murano Glass.

 Authentic Murano Glass has rich colors and often real gold or silver specks inside.
 The color shades vary from item to item.
-When Murano artisans make glassware by hand, they use various minerals to give color to the glass mass.
-As the glass mass gets heated, the minerals melt and give transparent glass specific colors, such as blue from cobalt or red from gold, green from iron or pink from manganese.
+When Murano artisans make glassware, they use various minerals to give color to the glass.
+As the glass mass gets heated, the minerals melt and create colors such as blue from cobalt, red from gold, green from iron, or pink from manganese.

 Often the colors get layered on top of each other in a special technique called Sommerso.
 In addition, the masters often use thin sheets of gold or silver that get added to the glass mass and create a layer of gold or silver sparkles inside the glass.
 In a special demonstration of mastery, the artisan may create glassware that looks like a bright quilt of mosaic-like pieces, the ancient Roman technique known as Millefiori or Murrina.

-An authentic Murano Glass object has an imperfect shape, or other small imperfections, or size and shape variations.
+An authentic Murano Glass object has an imperfect shape, other small imperfections, or size and shape variations.

-If you see phrases like “Vetro Eseguito Secondo La Tecnica Dei Maestri Di Murano” beware: this is a fake.
-The words mean “glass created following the technique of Murano masters”, meaning this is not glassware made by Murano masters but merely an imitation.
+If you see phrases like “Vetro Eseguito Secondo La Tecnica Dei Maestri Di Murano” beware: the item is a fake.
+The words mean “glass created following the technique of Murano masters”.
+As such, the item is not the glassware made by Murano masters but merely an imitation.